 Also if you analyze the previous 3-4 year papers, you will know that at least 5 Comprehension passages are asked in every Prelims and these are easiest to score off in Paper 2.
 So you can easily score 50 marks from just Comprehension passages!
 Rest of the marks can be obtained from Data Interpretation, Decision Making and Interpersonal Skills questions.

-You can read a good newspaper like The Hindu, magazine like Civil Services Chronicle or Pratyogita Darpan and the Manorama Year Book.
-Schedule a particular time for newspaper reading, but in any case, don’t read the newspaper for more than an hour.
-It’s not required.
+You can read a good newspaper like The Hindu or the Indian Express, magazine like Civil Services Chronicle or Pratyogita Darpan and the Manorama Year Book.
+Schedule a particular time for newspaper reading, but in any case, don’t read the newspaper for more than 90 minutes.

 But before you start with the topic get the past 5 year’s solved question papers and combine it with the syllabus as the question papers and syllabus are your best guide for IAS preparation.